 “A 1980’s fever dream” that’s how creators Jason Lenox, Dennis Fallon, and Jason Palmatier describes their work Lords of the Cosmos.
-And boy howdy is that accurate.
-Lords of the Cosmos is a blend of fantasy, science fiction, pulp stories, mattel toys, Saturday morning cartoons, horror, and action.
-But by some miracle the hodge podge of childhood memories works.
+And boy howdy, is that accurate.
+Lords of the Cosmos is a blend of fantasy, science fiction, pulp stories, Mattel toys, Saturday morning cartoons, horror, and action.
+But, by some miracle this hodge podge of childhood memories works.

 To be honest I tried to pass this off to another reviewer and by circumstance got stuck with it.
 I am honestly glad I did.
-Once I accepted the oddity of the story I loved. it There are really strong influences of He-Man in the beginning which had turned me off.
-But with undercurrents of The Dark Crystal and Heavy Metal comics Lords… does some interesting things.
+Once I accepted the oddity of the story I loved it.
+There are really strong influences of He-Man in the beginning which had turned me off.
+Yet with the undercurrents of The Dark Crystal and Heavy Metal comics Lords… does some interesting things.
 At first I wasn’t sure if the intended audience was for kids or adults.
 Once I gave up trying to figure it out and went along with the ride, I really enjoyed everything (I’m still not sure btw.)

 Lords of the Cosmos issue #1 is told through small vignettes that take place on the planet Aiden.
 Aiden is a home to magic and technology that is both alien and familiar.
 The vignettes are diverse but feel connected.

 This approach works wonders for the story.
 It has a very Heavy Metal, EC Comics kind of vibe.
 One minute it’s an almost Lovecraftian tale of ocean creatures, the next it’s cat and mouse game with bounty hunters and assassins.
 There are recurring characters and an overarching mythology, but we are exposed to it all gradually.
 Admittedly the first story is very exposition heavy, but given the strangeness of the story, it’s understandable if not totally forgivable.